Political Stability and Its Impact on

 in property prices and a noticeable decline in buying and selling activity.

-decisions, which results in temporary slowdowns across the market.
-However,
+which results in temporary slowdowns across the market.
+However, these effects

-these effects are usually reversible once stability returns.
-In contrast, the
+are usually reversible once stability returns.
+In contrast, the long-term

-long-term picture is shaped by consistent political stability.
-When a country
+picture is shaped by consistent political stability.
+When a country enjoys

 experiences sustainable growth.
 Land and housing prices appreciate gradually,